curator-wik/makeup/README.md

      each version you included in the `version` and `prev_versions_inorder` file.
      Each release should be rooted at a directory whose name matches the version as it appears in these files.
+  5. Run `php src/makeup.php -d /path/to/directory/from/step/1`.
+Your .zip file will be written to this directory.

 ## Known issues
   * This script produces a `____.cpkg.zip` file whose exact name is a function of the metadata files.